 True wireless earbuds are all the rage in consumer audio right now, with new options announced seemingly every day.
 The Anker Soundcore Liberty Air 2 Pro is a worthy challenger to the market, and packs a bevy of features into an affordable package.
 Let’s see if it stands out from the crowd, or if your money is better spent elsewhere.

 Who should buy the Anker Soundcore Liberty Air 2 Pro?

-- Long-haul commuters will benefit from the portable design, selectable noise cancellation modes, and strong battery life.
+- Long-haul commuters will benefit from the portable design, selectable noise cancelation modes, and strong battery life.

 - For iPhone users, this headset is a much better (and cheaper) option than the regular AirPods.
 The earbuds have AAC support for lag-free, high-quality playback on iOS devices, a tight seal with silicone ear tips, and an IPX4 rating.